Marquess of Salisbury: History

 The family seats are Hatfield House and Cranborne Manor.
-The traditional burial place of the marquesses is the Salisbury Chapel in St Etheldreda Church, Hatfield, Hertfordshire.
+The traditional burial place of the marquesses is the Salisbury Chapel in St Etheldreda Church, Hatfield House, Hertfordshire.
 The 6th Marquess had holdings of 8,500 acres around Hatfield House, and 1,300 acres at Cranborne Manor, Dorset.
 At the time of his obituary he owned property around Leicester and Leicester Square, London, held by Gascoyne Holdings.

 All the marquesses, except the 6th marquess, have been appointed as Knights Companion of the Order of the Garter.